prodasl/core-program/2024/week1_cryptographic_basics.md

 2. What type of information does a Polynomial Commitment hide and reveal?
 **Hide the polynomial's coefficients and reveals the commitment's validity.**
 3. How do Pedersen Commitments contribute to privacy in cryptography?
-**Allowing data to be commited to without revealing the actual values, ensuring both confidentiality and integrity.**
+**Allowing data to be commited to without revealing the actual values, ensuring both confidentiality and integrity.
+They have an improvement with perfect hiding and computationally biding**
 4. Why are Cryptographic Commitments important in blockchain technology?
 **They enable secure and private verification of data, ensuring that the data is committed to immutably without revealing the actual content, thereby enhancing transparency and trust while maintaining confidentiality.**
 :::